Start9Labs/documentation/site/source/support/faq/faq-services.rst

 Will there be a VPN?
 --------------------
-We are looking into adding as a Wireguard service for VPN access when you are not home.
-A client-to-client VPN may also be possible.
+We are looking into adding Wireguard as a service for VPN access when you are not home.
+A client-to-client Embassy VPN may also be possible.

 Will there be an email server?
 ------------------------------